2215 Elings Hall

 clang (at) mat.ucsb.edu

 A researcher at MIT (1980-1986), he also worked in the computer software industry for a decade.
 He taught electronic music composition at Harvard University and sound synthesis techniques at the University of Naples Federico II.
 He was appointed Director of Pedagogy at Les Ateliers UPIC (later CCMIX) and Lecturer in the Music Department of the Université Paris 8.

 Among his books are the anthologies Foundations of Computer Music (1985, The MIT Press) and The Music Machine (1989, The MIT Press).
 His textbook The Computer Music Tutorial (1996, The MIT Press) is widely adopted as a standard classroom text and has been published in French (1999, third edition 2016), Japanese (2001), and Chinese (2011).
 He edited the anthology Musical Signal Processing in 1997.
 His book, Microsound (2001, The MIT Press) presents the techniques and aesthetics of composition with sound particles.

 His composition Clang-tint (1994) was commissioned by the Japanese Ministry of Culture (Bunka-cho) and the Kunitachi College of Music, Tokyo.
-His music is available on compact discs produced by the MIT Media Laboratory, Wergo, OR, Mode, and Asphodel.
+His music is available on discs produced by the MIT Media Laboratory, Wergo, Mode, and Presto!?, among others.
 His collection of electronic music compositions POINT LINE CLOUD won the Award of Distinction at the 2002 Ars Electronica in Linz and was released as a CD + DVD on the Asphodel label in 2005.